JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Additional Elements and Components.md

 - Easy to to create JSON based data fields
 - A helpful introduction and learning experience in understanding how API's are used

 <p>&nbsp;&nbsp;&nbsp;&nbsp;In terms of downsides, there isn't anything we can say that impacted the quality or output of our work.
 The only point we could mention is that using partially Integromat to handle API's and manually doing it through the web app for the rest of its functionality may have cause some confusion in certain circumstances.
+It also currently causes some problems with ensuring that passwords are unique.
 However, looking at the bigger picture, Integromat allowed us to quickly and effectively meet our needs whilst also providing us with that learning curve that set the foundations for future API work.</p>

 <br>
 <a href="https://github.com/JaiRanchod/Desk-10-Software-Engineering-Group-Project/tree/release">